Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

 ### Step 3:  Configure the sample to use your Microsoft Entra tenant

-In the steps below, "ClientID" is the same as "Application ID" or "AppId".
+In the steps below, "ClientId" is the same as "Application ID" or "AppId".

 Open the solution in Visual Studio to configure the projects